RendaniDaniel/Job-Satisfaction-Survey./README.md

 The data presented to you is a record of a job satisfaction survey taken in an organisation.
-I created a Power BI report using the data provided.
+I created a Power BI report "Job Satisfaction Survey.pbix" using the data provided.
 My solution includes the following:

 • Top 3 managers with the highest scores